 The slides are up on slidr.io, and also embedded below:

-The talk was recorded and will premiere on the CSS Day YouTube Channel on July 7 at 13:55.
+The talk was recorded and is embedded below.
 The recording might be of more help, as the slides themselves lack some explanation and supporting animations to tell the whole story.

 ☝️ If you’re looking a full content-recap of CSS Day, I would recommend the recaps by Grrr: